Domain Age Checker

 ❓ Frequently Asked Questions

 Domain age refers to how long a domain name has been registered and active on the internet.
-It is calculated from the domain's original creation date (when it was first registered) to the current date.
-For example, if a domain was registered on January 1, 2010, its domain age would be calculated from that date to today.
+It is calculated from the domain's original creation date (the date it was first registered with a registrar) to the current date.
+For example, if a domain was registered on January 1, 2010, its domain age would be calculated from that date to today, giving you the exact years, months, and days since registration.

 Domain age is considered one of the many ranking factors in search engine optimization.
 While it's not the most critical factor, older domains often benefit from: (1) More established backlink profiles built over time, (2) Longer content history that search engines have indexed, (3) Greater perceived trustworthiness, (4) More time to accumulate authority signals.
 However, a new domain with excellent content can still outrank older domains.